 Main breast cancer risk factors

 Being a woman is the single biggest risk factor for developing breast cancer.
-Around 55,000 new cases of breast cancer are diagnosed each year in the UK, of which about 400 are in men.
+Around 55,000 new cases of breast cancer are diagnosed each year in the UK, of which only about 350 are in men.

 The table below gives the estimated risk of women developing breast cancer according to age, showing how risk goes up as we get older.